burlachenkok/ef21_with_rare_features/README.md

 ## Visualization of the Results

 The result in binary files can be loaded into the simulator `fl_pytorch\fl_pytorch\gui\start.py`.
 After this plots can be visualized in *Analysis* tab.

-Recommendations on how to achieve this are available in [TUTORIAL.md](https://github.com/burlachenkok/flpytorch/blob/main/TUTORIAL.md) provided with [flpytorch](https://github.com/burlachenkok/flpytorch) simulator.
+Recommendations on how to achieve this are available in TUTORIAL for this simulator.

 To automatically generate names please add `{comment}` into Label generation.
 For the purpose of publication plots in the paper, we have used line size 4, and font sizes 37.